Joseph-33/GraspTools/README.md

 ```
 and use `help(mywave)` to learn more about the functions.

+Due to the modular nature of the program, more functions can easily be added.

 ## Duplicate CSF remover (duplicate_remover.py)

 This tool will remove all duplicate CSFs in rcsf.inp while preservering the previous order of the CSFs much faster than rcsfblock.
 Run rcsfblock afterwards to rebuild the blocks